-- If a decision is "Permit" for only a single access control rule included in the privileges (or selfPrivileges) attribute of a single ACP, the result is "Permit". - 2) Otherwise, the result is "Deny".
+- A first phase of the algorithm determines if the result is "Permit" if a single access control rule included in the privileges (or selfPrivileges) attribute of a single ACP permits access to the targeted resource. - 4) A second phase of the algorithm determines if the result is "Permit" if the set of applicable access control rules containing accessControlAttributes collectively as a union permit access to the targeted resource. - 5) Otherwise, the result is "Deny".